mttcohack/MTTCoHack-SecurityCopilot-coach/README.md

     j.
 Acknowledge Terms and Conditions checkbox

     k.
 Select "Create"
+   >**Note**: If SCU creation fails here, go to Azure portal to create a "Microsoft Copilot for Security" resource, and come back to CFS portal to select the newly created SCU.

     l.
 Once complete Copilot for Security is live with the "promptbar" at the bottom of the screen